Atlantic Bluefin Tuna -

 graph showing western North Atlantic bluefin tuna population decline

 Above - abundance of spawning size bluefin (620 lbs. and larger) was last at the long-term sustainable population level (MSY) in the mid-1970s.
-It has declined dramatically since.
-Conveniently, ICCAT policymakers recently "redefined" MSY at half the level shown above - a clever, but bogus way to avoid having to reduce catches as needed to rebuild the stock.
-This was described as "moving the goalposts to the 50 yard line."
-Incredibly, the U.S. government's representatives to ICCAT agreed to this bogus approach - but without even consulting their own scientists on its validity.
+It has declined much more dangerously since.
+Conveniently, ICCAT policymakers recently "redefined" MSY at half the level shown above - a clever, but bogus way to avoid having to reduce catches as needed to rebuild the stock.� This was described as "moving the goalposts to the 50 yard line."
+Incredibly, the U.S. government's representatives to ICCAT agreed to this bogus approach -� but without even consulting their own scientists on its validity.�

-Nearing Extinction - The species in the greatest danger of slipping into extinction is the western north Atlantic population (stock) of bluefin tuna.
-Thanks to 4 decades of overfishing, it has been driven to just 3% of its 1960 or pre-longlining abundance - a decline of 97% - as shown in ICCAT's figure at left. (
+Nearing Extinction - The species in the greatest danger of slipping into extinction is the western North Atlantic population (stock) of bluefin tuna.� Thanks to 4 decades of overfishing, it has been driven to just 3% of its 1960 or pre-longlining abundance - a decline of 97% - as shown in the figure at left. �(

-For more than two decades, ICCAT considered the spawning stock biomass which existed in the mid-1970s to be the maximum sustainable yield (MSY) level for the western Atlantic bluefin tuna stock.
-(The MSY level is represented by the dashed line at 1.0.)
-Responsible fishery managers should never allow the population to decline below the MSY level - ICCAT's stated management goal.
-Yet, since 1975, the population has been allowed to decline by an additional 88% percent and it was hovering at12 percent of its 1975 level.
-Thus, in just four decades, the population was driven from a healthy level (over 3 times the MSY level) to 3% - a level just above extinction.
-This occurred due to years of overfishing sanctioned by ICCAT on this, the world's most valuable fish.
-(A single bluefin sold for $172,400 at the first auction of 2001 at Tokyo's Tsukiji Fish Market.)
-The population is being held at this precarious level by continued overfishing allowed by ICCAT, ostensibly to provide scientific monitoring information on its status.
-In reality, it is unnecessary to kill any remaining bluefin until they can recover since the abundance of each year class could be assessed using aircraft and other non-lethal means (tagging).
-But this would eliminate the large profits continuing to be made by a few dealers with political influence...
-Clearly, key members of the U.S. Congress and responsible NMFS officials have been more than willing to "sell-out" the resource for a very long time.
-In my view, it's nearly too late.
-Make up your own mind.
-I think we should call a "time-out" - no more lethal fishing on this stock - for 5 years.
-Otherwise, we may lose them entirely.
-They are simply too magnificent to be pushed into extinction for the short-term profits of a few exporters.
+For more than two decades, ICCAT considered the spawning stock biomass which existed in the mid-1970s to be the maximum sustainable yield (MSY) level for "our" bluefin tuna - i.e., the western North Atlantic bluefin tuna stock.� The MSY level is represented in the figure at left by the dashed line at 1.0.� Responsible fishery managers would never allow the population to decline below the MSY level which is ICCAT's stated management goal.
+Yet, since 1975, the population has been allowed to decline by an additional 88% percent and it has been hovering at12% of its 1975 level.� Thus, in just four decades, the population was driven from a healthy level (over 3 times the MSY level) to 3% - a level just above extinction.� This occurred due to years of overfishing sanctioned by ICCAT on this, the world's most valuable fish.� (A single bluefin sold for $172,400 at the first auction of 2001 at Tokyo's Tsukiji Fish Market.)� The population is being held at this precarious level by continued overfishing allowed by ICCAT, ostensibly to provide scientific monitoring information on its status.� In reality, it is unnecessary to kill any remaining bluefin until they can recover since the abundance of each year class could be assessed using aircraft and other non-lethal means (tagging).
+But this would eliminate the large profits continuing to be made by a few dealers with political influence...� Clearly, key members of the U.S. Congress and responsible NMFS officials have been more than willing to "sell-out" the resource for a very long time.� In my view, it's nearly too late.� Make up your own mind.� I think we should call a "time-out" - no more lethal fishing on this stock - for 5 years.� Otherwise, we may lose them entirely.� They are simply too magnificent to be pushed into extinction for the short-term profits of a few exporters.

 Lawsuit Filed to Protect Spawning Areas - On November 1, 2006, Earthjustice filed a lawsuit challenging the failure of NMFS to limit longline fishing (through the use of closures) in the Gulf of Mexico during their spawning season which is contributing to the decimation of adult bluefin tuna.
 Press release available here.

-One Stock or Two? - According to the world's scientific community (as represented by ICCAT's scientific advisory committee), the western and eastern North Atlantic bluefin tuna stocks are two separate and distinct populations that do not interbreed.
-Their spawning areas are thousands of miles apart (see Bluefin Spawning Areas).
-The western stock spawns in the north-central Gulf of Mexico, from May 1 through June 7, and ranges during the summer through fall along the east coast of North America as far north as Labrador and out into the North Atlantic following the Gulf Stream.
-And the lack of prey (herring, whiting, menhaden, etc.) due to overfishing in nearshore shelf waters off New England has likely driven them farther offshore.
-The eastern stock spawns in the Mediterranean Sea, primarily in June, and ranges during the summer through fall in the Atlantic from the Canary Islands to south of Iceland.
-There are also great differences in the size at which the two stocks mature.
-The western stock reaches maturity on average at about 620 lbs.
-(12 years old) - roughly six times the size at which the eastern stock matures (i.e., between 85 and 135 lbs. and 4 to 5 years of age).
-There is substantial intermixing of the adults of the two stocks during the summer-fall feeding period particularly along the Gulf Stream in the central North Atlantic and to a lesser extent off the U.S. east coast.
-However, by late spring the adults of the two stocks return to their respective spawning areas, just as do salmon.
-Recent archival and pop-off tagging programs are now available that clarify these large-scale migrations, spawning site fidelity of the two stocks, size of maturity and even daily feeding movements to depths of a half mile for an hour or more.
-Recent scientific findings are reported in Nature, Vol. 434, p.
+One North Atlantic Stock or Two? - According to the world's scientific community (as represented by ICCAT's scientific advisory committee), the western and eastern North Atlantic bluefin tuna stocks are two separate and distinct populations that do not interbreed.� Their spawning areas are thousands of miles apart (see Bluefin Spawning Areas).� The western stock spawns in the north-central Gulf of Mexico, from May 1 through June 7, and ranges during the summer through fall along the east coast of North America as far north as Labrador and out into the North Atlantic following the Gulf Stream.� And the lack of prey (herring, whiting, menhaden, etc.) due to overfishing in nearshore shelf waters off New England has likely driven them increasingly north off Nova Scotia or farther offshore toward the mid-Atlantic.
+The eastern stock spawns in the Mediterranean Sea, primarily in June, and ranges during the summer through fall in the Atlantic from the Canary Islands to south of Iceland.� There are also great differences in the size at which the two stocks mature.� The western stock reaches maturity on average at about 620 lbs.
+(12 years old) - roughly six times the size at which the eastern stock matures (i.e., between 85 and 135 lbs. and 4 to 5 years of age).� There is substantial intermixing of the adults of the two stocks during the summer-fall feeding period particularly along the Gulf Stream in the central North Atlantic and to a lesser extent off the U.S. east coast.
+However, by late spring the adults of the two stocks return to their respective spawning areas, just as do salmon.� Recent archival and pop-off tagging programs are now available that clarify these large-scale migrations, spawning site fidelity of the two stocks, size of maturity and even daily feeding movements to depths of a half mile for an hour or more.� Recent scientific findings are reported in Nature, Vol. 434, p.
 1121, April 28, 2005.

 The Number of Young Has Also Declined Fewer Juveniles Each Year

 There are only a few relatively decent year classes left - such as the '94-'95 and '97-'98 year classes, which by Jan.
 2004, should have weighed about 350 and 155 lbs.
 They are vitally important to the future of this population and must be protected, at least through their first spawning season (around May 2009 for the '97-'98 year class).
 Throughout the 1960s, vast numbers of juveniles were taken (to be canned as cat food) by purse seiners operating in the bluefin's nursery areas along the U.S. mid-Atlantic coast.
-And throughout the 1970s, Japanese longliners decimated the adults on their spawning grounds in the Gulf of Mexico.
+And until the mid1970s, Japanese longliners decimated the adults on their spawning grounds in the Gulf of Mexico.
 The western North Atlantic bluefin stock has still not begun to recover from this terrible "double whammy."
 What makes this story all the more depressing is that the purse seining was encouraged and promoted by NMFS - the federal agency charged with the responsibility for conserving and protecting the nation's marine fishery resources.
 This debacle was later repeated by NMFS in the early 1980s with equally disastrous results in the case of Atlantic sharks.

 MORE PAGES